-- There are typically seven performances of Mamma Mia! happening around the world on any day.
+- There are typically seven performances of Mamma Mia being performed around the world on any one day.

 Exit Covent Garden Station and turn right onto Long Acre.
 At the end of the road turn right onto Bow Street.
 At the end of Bow Street turn left onto Russell Street and then right on to Catherine Lane.
 At the end of the road turn left onto Aldwych and the theatre is on your left.
 This is approximately a 6 minute walk.